The stage of the womb cancer describes:

 - if it has spread from where it started.

-Womb cancer is divided into four main stages.
+Womb cancer is divided into 4 main stages.

 The cancer is contained in the womb.
-About 3 out of 4 women (75%) have stage 1 cancer when they are diagnosed.
+About 3 out of 4 womb cancers (75%) are diagnosed at stage 1.

 Stage 1 can be divided into:

-- Stage 1A – The cancer is only in the lining of the womb, or has grown no more than halfway into the muscle.
+- stage 1A – the cancer is only in the lining of the womb, or has grown less than halfway into the muscle

-- Stage 1B – The cancer has grown more than halfway into the muscle wall.
+- stage 1B – the cancer has grown halfway or more into the muscle wall.